 The problem is that at the point of synaptic junction there is a “gap” between the first neuron and the subsequent one.
 This gap is called the synaptic cleft (it’s 10nm~20nm large).

 5 Steps to Chemical Synaptic Transmission

 - The electrical signal cannot “jump” over that gap.
-Instead, at the point of synaptic junction between two neurons, the electrical signal is “translated” into a chemical message (the neurotransmitter) by the presynaptic neuron (at the presynaptic terminal) – Step 1 & 2.
+Instead, at the point of synaptic junction between two neurons, the presynaptic neuron (at the presynaptic terminal) “translates” the electrical signal into a chemical message (the neurotransmitter) – Step 1 & 2.

 - That chemical diffuses (“swims”) across the synaptic cleft until it reaches the other neuron – Step 2 & 3.

 - The other neuron then “translates” the chemical signal back into an electrical one – Step 3 & 4.

 - The chemical message is degraded – Step 5.

 This “new” electrical message can now travel down the neuron until it reaches a new synaptic junction.

 Let’s look at these 5 steps in more detail.